-As an urban art centre, Fluctuart takes you to meet the artists in order to better understand her creative process.
+As an urban art center, Fluctuart takes you to meet the artists in order to better understand her creative process.
 See you today with Madame.

 Can you remind us who you are and your artistic practice?